bill-jia/CUESHackProj/README.md

 The sensor was connected to a Red Bear Labs BLE Nano (Nordic nRF51822 SoC) board.

 ##Software design
-The front-end was written in Angular 1.4 and the back-end was written in Rails 4.2 with a PostGRES database.
+The front-end was written in Angular 1.4 wrapped in Cordova and the back-end was written in Rails 4.2 with a PostGRES database.
 The code for the microcontroller was written with C++ on the mbed and yotta platforms.

 ## Contributors
-Luca Donini
++ Luca Donini
-Edgar Gu
++ Edgar Gu
-Bill Jia
++ Bill Jia
-Duncan McNicholl
++ Duncan McNicholl